DaveParillo/intermediate-cpp/_sources/function-intro/functions.rst

    }

+Typically, each called function and any local variables, return values, or parameters passed in, is stored in a special data structure called a **stack frame** or an **activation record**.
+Each function call pushes another activation record onto the stack.

 The location of the top of the stack is stored in the CPU in a special register called the **stack pointer**.
 So a typical function call looks like this internally: